 I suggest there are two aspects of repentance we must consider.
 One is a general transformation in which we conform our thinking, attitudes and perspectives to scripture.
 To the New Testament, in particular, because it vividly reveals God’s nature, mindset and behavior.
 We achieve this by studying the Bible – not just casually reading it – and through prayer and meditation.
 As we learn more about God and our relationship with him develops, we become aware of specific changes we need to make.

 In addition to that general transformation, we repent specifically by strongly rejecting our sinful thinking and its resulting behaviors.
 God typically brings a specific problem or group of related problems to our attention so we can repent of it.
-It’s important to identify that sin by name, consciously reject it, accept God’s forgiveness, and receive his help overcoming it.
+We must admit our “problem” is sin and identify it by name; allow God to show us how destructive it is and choose to hate what it does.
+Then consciously reject it, accept his forgiveness, and receive his help overcoming it.
 Then repeat as needed, because repetition is a key to success.
 As we gain victory in one area, God will bring another to our attention.
 He does this gradually so we don’t feel overwhelmed and give up.

 As we reject an ungodly way of thinking, we must replace it with a godly one.
 Repentance isn’t just eliminating old ways, but transforming our ways from old to new.
 For example, if I hate someone, I need to replace that hatred with godly love for them.
 As I learn more about God’s nature and perspective, and my relationship with him improves, I begin to see people differently; more like he does.
 Then I begin to see why my old perspective is unacceptable and I gladly choose to repent of it.